 Twenty-three percent of professionals who said they quit their jobs shortly after their first day said that they might have stayed if they had received clear guidelines regarding their responsibilities.

 While this seems like a simple task, many managers do not provide their employees with explicit expectations.
-Ensure your new hires’ managers create clear lists of:
+Ensure your new hires’ managers create clear lists of daily, weekly, monthly, and one-off responsibilities.

 These initial task lists might change, but by the time they do, your employees should feel comfortable enough to adjust.